-- Process Capability Analysis, that you can use to evaluate how suitable your test limits are, or if the individual measurements appear to be unstable.
+- Process Capability Analysis, which you can use to evaluate how suitable your test limits are or if the individual measurements appear to be unstable.

-- Repair Analysis, that shows you powerful statistics for the different repairs that you document throughout the entire lifecycle of a product.
+- Repair Analysis shows you powerful statistics for the different repairs that you document throughout the entire lifecycle.

-- Gauge RnR, that shows you information on how much variance comes from your test systems themselves.
+- Gauge RnR, which shows you information on how much variance comes from your test systems themselves.

 - Events and Alarming Module that will provide you with notifications on pre-defined scenarios detected in your data.